spiral/docs/database/builders.md

 $insert = $database->insert('test');
 ```

-As result we will get builder associated with our table.
 Now we can add some values to our builder to be inserted into related table:

 ```php
 $insert = $database->insert('test');